 - Cigar Reviewed: Ramón Allones Lusitanos (Edición Regional Portugal 2010)

 - Size: 4 1/3 Inches

 - Ring Gauge: 52

 - Vitola: Petit Edmundo

 - Est. Price: $13.00 (Boxes of 10, $130.00)

 - Number of Cigars Released: 2,500 Boxes of 10 Cigars (25,000 Total Cigars)

 - Number of Cigars Smoked for Review: 2

-The First Third starts off very toasty and sweet.
-Right off the bat it reminded me of roasted marshmallows; a very nice combo!
+The first third starts off very toasty and sweet.
+Right off the bat, it reminds me of roasted marshmallows; a very nice combination!
 A few puffs into the cigar I also get a nice roasted nut flavor as well as some coffee on the finish, a very nice opening.

 - While some people are turned off by this size cigar I actually really enjoyed it.
 Granted, I enjoyed the cigar so much that I wish it wouldn’t end, but still I respect what the size has to offer.
 It provides a very cool smoke and easy draw that is quite enjoyable.